obrucheoghene/aws-bootcamp-cruddur-2023/journal/week2.md

 In development you may go for ubuntu, you need ssh and vim installed but for production you basically use Alpine linus a very slim build of linus and you don't need ssh and vim installed.

-XRAY

-Update gitpod to start frontend-reactjs
-Add AWS-xray-sdk to backend requirment
-- Import aws-xray-sdk
-- Create sampling

-AWS X-Ray makes it easy for developers to analyze the behavior of their distributed applications by providing request tracing, exception collection, and profiling capabilities.

-- Create sampling rules
-aws xray create-sampling-rule --cli-input-json file://aws/json/xray.json

--- set up deamon - add to docker composer

-- We need to add these two env vars to our backend-flask in our docker-compose.yml file